movingoolong/moving-oolong/content/posts/episode-30-love-lessons-from-redacted-ft-william-nguyen.md

 —⁣⁣

 This episode is in partnership with The Katra Box.
-Learn more at [thekatrabox.com](https://thekatrabox.com/) and @thekatrabox on IG ✨⁣
+Learn more at [thekatrabox.com](https://thekatrabox.com/) and [@thekatrabox](https://www.instagram.com/thekatrabox/?hl=en) on Instagram ✨⁣